badenh/glow-ubuntu-helpers/README.md

 ## Ubuntu 18.04 Bionic Beaver and LLVM 8

-Ubuntu 18.04 Xenial Xerius ships with an outdated version of LLVM - see <https://packages.ubuntu.com/bionic/llvm>
+Ubuntu 18.04 Xenial Xerius ships with an outdated version of LLVM (version 6 ...) - see <https://packages.ubuntu.com/bionic/llvm>

 To update, you can run: